kaustubha-chaturvedi/portfolio.ssg/Readme.md

 ## Deployment

-To deploy this project on Render,just import the repository and Render will automatically detect the project type and build it for you.
+To deploy this project on Github Pages:
+1. Create `Personal Access Token` from github.
+2. Create Secret in source app and target app.
+3. Target app needs to be `username.github.io` or else you will have to change routes.
+4. Change Token names to match your secret Tokens in workflow.
+5. Now enjoy your statically served portfolio site

 ## How to edit Templates